 Beginning in March 2020, in an effort to protect our employees and comply with applicable government orders, we transitioned our employees to a remote work environment and restricted non-essential employee travel.
 Our workforce has continued to effectively develop and support our software and services offerings notwithstanding the current environment.
-We expect to slowly transition employees back to the workplace and resume employee travel throughout 2021; however employees will have the option to work remotely for the remainder of the year.
-If the COVID-19 pandemic once again requires full remote working conditions or otherwise slows our return to the workplace, it could have an adverse impact on the productivity of our employees as they navigate the challenges of daily life during a pandemic, which would harm our business and impede our ability to achieve our strategic objectives.
+We are slowly transitioning employees back to the workplace on a voluntary basis and have resumed employee business travel.
+Given the ongoing uncertainties surrounding COVID-19, we have pushed our return to office into 2022 and will continue to provide employees the option to work remotely until further notice.
+If the COVID-19 pandemic once again requires full remote working conditions or otherwise continues to slow our return to the workplace, it could have an adverse impact on the productivity of our employees as they navigate the challenges of daily life during a pandemic, which would harm our business and impede our ability to achieve our strategic objectives.
 Furthermore, the COVID-19 pandemic may have long-term effects on the nature of the office environment and remote working, which may present operational and workplace culture challenges that may adversely affect our business.